Louis Linck: Early life

 Louis Linck was born in Paris and grew up in the 18th district (Arrondissement).
 His father was an accountant, and although Louis also had a knack for math, he preferred art (much to his father's dismay).
 He had two sisters, although one died in childhood, and his mother died when he was 18.
 He had just graduated with a degree in Engineering, but like most men of his generation, he soon joined the French Army at the outbreak of World War I. His artistic skills, however, put him in the map-making department, which may have helped him survive.

 Education

-Louis Linck studied at the National School of Decorative Arts in Paris.
+Linck studied at the National School of Decorative Arts in Paris.
 In the 1920s he won a competition sponsored by the Northwestern Terra Cotta Company of Chicago and moved to Illinois to work for them.
 He was employed by the American Art Bronze Foundry for several years, making models of plaques and medals, and also worked for Chicagos Century of Progress Exposition.
 In 1935 he was hired by the Federal Art Project to design several pieces of public sculpture.
 The FAP was a New Deal program that supported art education across the United States.